|View the image Gallery

 On June 20, 2003, Southeast Alaska Land Trust secured an easement on one of the most exciting and special lands in the Juneau area.
 The property, the old Gelsinger homestead, was recently being considered for timber harvest and proposed industrial development.
 Public support for the conservation of this property had forestalled gravel extraction and rezoning, but permanent protection could not be guaranteed.

 This new addition to the City’s Amalga Meadow Natural Area Park contains 3000 feet of frontage on a tidally influenced reach of the Herbert River, including its confluence with the Eagle River.
-Both of these rivers and the Strawberry Creek tributary, are catalogued and managed for their significant anadromous fisheryies resources.
+Both of these rivers and the Strawberry Creek tributary, are cataloged and managed for their significant anadromous fish resources.
 Migratory birds, some listed as species of concern, also nest among 98 acres of complex riparian and wetland habitats.
-Acquisition of this piece provides an important link in contiguous Green Zone properties managed for habitat and dispersed recreation under four4 cooperating government programs.
+Acquisition of this piece provides an important link in contiguous Green Zone properties managed for habitat and dispersed recreation under four cooperating government programs.

 The grant application that Southeast Alaska Land Trust developed for this project was ranked 8th out of 40 submitted.
 In recognition of our efforts to create partnerships for protecting coastal fish and wildlife habitat Southeast Alaska Land Trust, along with three other coastal Alaskan land trusts and the United States Fish and Wildlife Service, received the nationally recognized Coastal America 2003 Spirit Award issued by the Executive Office of the United States President.